-Today guests can visit the church built from shiploads of Norwegian timber from the 12th century, as well as a museum and sarcophagus of bishop Pall Jonsson carved from a solid block of sandstone that was unearthed in 1954.
+Today guests can visit the church built from shiploads of Norwegian timber in the 12th century, as well as a museum and sarcophagus of bishop Pall Jonsson carved from a solid block of sandstone that was unearthed in 1954.
 Since then archaeological excavations at Skalholt have revealed many interesting finds that can be seen and studied there.

 During summer free classical concerts are offered in the church featuring contemporary music, and early Icelandic music with period instruments.